melbesnard85/serverless-ecommerce/README.md

 ## Enabling Digital Wallets

-To enable wallets such as Apple Pay, your ZEIT package will need a verification file from Elliot.
+To enable wallets such as Apple Pay, your Vercel package will need a verification file from Elliot.

 To receive that verification file, and be added to our Slack, email our [Partnerships team](mailto:devs@elliot.store).